The audition lasted for a couple of hours and that was it. We left and went back to our hotel. George Harrison, Anthology

 - Ringo is back in Liverpool but does not attend because he is mourning his grandmother and considering his future.

-- (OR) Ringo does attend but there are no photos of him.
+- (OR) Ringo is back in Liverpool and does attend, but there are no photos of him.

 She went out with Paul, on and off, until July 1962, around the same time that Cynthia Powell discovered she was pregnant.